 UATC, previously just a holding company, started actively operating the theatres that they had built in the 1927-1932 period that Fox West Coast had been running for them.
 This included the United Artists downtown, the Four Star and the United Artists houses in Inglewood, East Los Angeles and Pasadena.

 In addition, the consent decree attempted to minimize the Fox West Coast chain's near monopoly position in Los Angeles by requiring Fox to divest itself of about a dozen other theatres such as the State and the Egyptian.
 As late as 1953 the UA ads still called the theatre Loew's State.
 Later it was sometimes listed in UA ads as the United Artists State.

 A renovation proposed in 1955 for the United Building/State Theatre.
 Fortunately it didn't happen.
 Thanks to Steven Otto for posting the rendering on the Facebook page Photos of Los Angeles.

 Metropolitan Theatres takes over: In January 1963, the State Theatre was acquired by Sherill Corwin's Metropolitan Theatres and, after downtown could no longer support major first-run bookings, was used for action flicks as well as Spanish language product in its final years.
 One by one as the larger circuits left downtown Metropolitan bought buildings and acquired leases.
 They closed the State in 1997.

 Use as a church: In 1998 the State was leased to a church group.
-The current lease term expires in October 2017 and the word is that it won't be renewed by the Delijani family.
-As far as what the plans are when the church leaves, nothing has been announced.
+The current lease term expired in October 2017 with the church staying on with a month-to-month deal until January 2018.
+As far as what the plans are post-church, nothing has been announced.

 The State in its church era.
 Thanks to Hunter Kerhart for the 2013 photo.